Home > Life Cycle > B’nei Mitzvah

 Part 2: You’ll teach the congregation something about your Torah portion.
 Emphasize a specific point in the Torah portion and relate it to yourself, the congregation, and/or the times in which we live.
 Show us what we can learn from this portion – in other words, give us the moral.
 You may then go a step further and give the congregation an opportunity to follow through on the lesson by giving specific examples of what they can do to fulfill your message.

 Part 3: You’ll share what it means to you to become a b’nei mitzvah.
-If you performed a Mitzvah Project, mention it and the lessons learned along the way, as well as the positive feelings it enabled you to experience.
+If you performed a Mitzvah Project, mention it and the lessons learned along the way and the positive feelings it enabled you to experience.

 Part 4: It’s time to officially and publicly thank the people who helped you achieve this milestone.
 Remember, you do not need to thank everyone by name.
-Also, if it applies to you, don’t forget to congratulate your partner in this section.
+Also, don’t forget to congratulate your partner in this section if it applies to you.
 (This should be the shortest section of your speech!)

-We hold Early Torah Study every Saturday morning at 9:00 am, and everyone is welcome.
+We hold Early Torah Study every Saturday morning at 9:00 am; everyone is welcome.
 There’s no background knowledge or familiarity with Hebrew needed to participate.
-At Friday evening and Saturday morning Shabbat services, our clergy always give a sermon that illustrates how the Torah lives in our time.
+At Friday evening Shabbat services, there is often a brief Torah study on the week’s portion, and our clergy always give a sermon that illustrates how the Torah lives in our time.

 Take advantage of the many educational opportunities the Temple offers!

+When one reaches the age of adulthood in Judaism, it is incumbent upon them to fulfill the mitzvot that God has commanded rather than letting their parents fulfill the mitzvot on their behalf.
+To honor this new responsibility, it is our custom for b’nei mitzvah to perform a Mitzvah Project.
 The Mitzvah Project can be an enjoyable and rewarding experience.
-When choosing a Mitzvah Project, we recommend that you look for something about which you are passionate.
+When choosing a Mitzvah Project, we recommend you look for something you are passionate about.
 Brainstorming as a family can help you find a meaningful choice for your project.
 It can also allow your family to embark upon the project together, adding more meaning to the b’nei mitzvah process.

-To help you on your journey, we have collected a list of Mitzvah Project ideas.
-For more project ideas, visit themitzvahbowl.com or read The Mitzvah Project Book by Liz Suneby and Diane Heiman.
+To help you on your journey, our 6th grade Family B’nei Mitzvah program will cover Mitzvah Projects.
+In addition, we have collected a list of Mitzvah Project ideas that have been completed by past b’nei mitzvah at Washington Hebrew Congregation.
+For more project ideas, visit themitzvahbowl.com or read The Mitzvah Project Book by Liz Suneby and WHC member Diane Heiman.